 About DSRM

-Former New Scotland Yard Crime Squad investigator with extensive experience in complex investigations, sexual violence, safeguarding, and high-risk, reputationally sensitive environments across multiple jurisdictions.
+DSRM was founded by a former New Scotland Yard Crime Squad investigator with extensive experience across complex investigations, sexual violence, safeguarding, and high-risk, reputationally sensitive environments in multiple jurisdictions.

 Selected Case Examples